Alitech3/Question-Bot/README.md

 Run Bot:
 python -m disco.cli --config config.json

-The command prompt in this folder is used to run the bot easily However it will need to be modified for whoever downloads this
+The command prompt in this folder is used to run the bot easier However it will need to be modified for whoever downloads this

 Command prompt modificatons: